Obsessive-Compulsive Disorder (OCD)

 Medication

-Fluoxetine (Prozac): This option is widely prescribed, usually the first choice for OCD treatment.
+• Fluoxetine (Prozac): This option is widely prescribed and is usually the first choice for OCD treatment.
 A typical dose is higher than when used for depression.

-Paroxetine (Paxil, Pexeva): This medication is FDA-approved.
-However, it is not the first line of treatment due to the varying side effects.
+• Paroxetine (Paxil, Pexeva): This medication is FDA-approved.
+However, it is not the first line of treatment due to the side effects.

-Clomipramine (Anafranil): Specifically approved for OCD treatment.
+• Clomipramine (Anafranil): This medication is approved to treat OCD.
 It is an effective option but with more potential side effects than SSRIs.

-Augmentation Strategies: In some cases, when SSRIs or clomipramine alone do not work, other medications may be added.
+3. Augmentation Strategies: In some cases, when SSRIs or clomipramine alone do not work, the doctor may add other medications, such as antipsychotics.

 Tips to Start Medications